 Tracking exactly goes what into your food can be a daunting task.
 A great rule of thumb is to read labels whenever possible and memorize all the various names for sugar.
 Dextrose, corn sweetener, high –fructose corn syrup, fructose, maltose, sorghum and evaporated cane juice are all common names for sweeteners used in foods that are seemingly healthy.
 Even regular foods like bread and fruit are full of natural starches and sugars that can be bad for your teeth.

 Besides brushing and flossing daily, one of the greatest things you can do for your teeth is to limit your sugar intake.
 Bacteria feed on sugar to create acids that destroy your teeth, so when you cut off sugar, there’s nothing for bacteria to work with!
-For more information, visit your pediatric dentist at Kids Healthy Teeth, and we’ll help you and your child achieve a healthy and happy smile for many years to come.
+For more information, visit your pediatric dentist in Katy at Kids Healthy Teeth, and we’ll help you and your child achieve a healthy and happy smile for many years to come.